 Throughout your sales funnel, a check-out page is the most crucial element.
 Simply think of it as a page that will determine whether or not you will close the sale.

 Something goes wrong on your check-out page and users might back out at the last moment.
 But at the same time, the check-out page is probably a number one reason for the high cart abandonment rate.

 For example, people don’t like to see extra high costs at the end of their shopping experience.
 Instead, display the extra costs right on time, even before the customers add the items to their cart.

 The check-out page is one of the biggest problems preventing you from increasing the conversion rate, and that’s why you should take every page of your store seriously.

 In 2018, it’s important to think forward and to think about your customers.
 Prioritize your customer’s experience and make sure you anticipate their needs and expectations.

-Such mindset and personalization will help you to make the adjustments and changes that will eventually lead to an increase in conversion rate without increasing your traffic at all.
+Such a mindset and personalization will help you to make the adjustments and changes that will eventually lead to an increase in conversion rate without increasing your traffic at all.

-It’s important to do the most you can with the things you have.
-So what would you like to have more: a store that is personalized to customer’s experience with less traffic or a store full of traffic that isn’t optimized for them?
+So what sounds better: a store that is personalized to customer’s experience with less traffic or a store full of traffic that isn’t optimized for them?